pleabargain/EnglishHelpsYourCareer/grammar_elements_nouns.md

 # serenity
 - When I go to bed I feel serenity.
 - I feel a lot of serenity when I'm walking in the forest.
-- I feel serenity when my cat is in a good mood!
+- I feel serene when my cat is in a good mood!

 # frontier
 - We are at the frontier of AI designed micro chips.